 - In CDCR, we recommend Mini-Cog and Montreal Cognitive Assessment (MoCA) as initial and follow up screening tests.
-The scores that result from the screening tests should be taken into consideration with other clinical and behavioral factors to reach a diagnosis. - Once a diagnosis has been made for cognitive impairment or dementia, patient's problems list should be updates accordingly. - These various screening and assessment tools are discussed in the following sections.
+The scores that result from the screening tests should be taken into consideration with other clinical and behavioral factors to reach a diagnosis. - Once a diagnosis has been made for cognitive impairment or dementia, patient's problem list should be updated accordingly. - Various screening and assessment tools are discussed in the following sections.